lanl/vpic-kokkos/docs/source/tracers.rst

 Custom quantities can be tracked and dumped using the annotation interface.

 VPIC uses HDF5 for writing tracer data.
 Each tracer species has it's own HDF5 file.
-Groups are created for all recorded time steps.
+Groups are created for each recorded time steps.
 Within each timestep group are datasets for each variable (ex.
 TracerID, cell_id, dx, dy, dz, etc...).
 Datasets are 1D arrays where each element corresponds to a particular tracer particle.
 This hierarchical format was chosen to maximize write performance during the simulation.
 We include supporting utilities for extracting per particle trajectory data and scripts demonstrating basic filtering.

 .. image:: TracerHDF5Format.png
    :width: 400